rngadam/lmc/README.md

 ## adding an app

+lmc is based on the SocketStream framework.
+This means you can create additional apps as part of the lmc directory structure:

 * create directory and file ./client/code/<appname>/<appname>.js
 * create file ./client/code/<appname>/entry.js (copy from other existing)
 * make sure the require in entry.js points to <appname>